FAQ

 Why should you perform Soil Carbon Check annually?

-The build-up of organic matter in the soil takes time and requires continuous attention of the farmer/grower.
-Soil management and mineralization by soil life have great effect on carbon capture.
-Especially climatic conditions, temperature and precipitation, are important here.
-Annual monitoring provides insight into the actual state of the soil; measuring and re-measuring the soil carbon status should (hopefully) lead to a significant increase in CO2 storage.
-When the Soil Carbon Check analysis is not performed yearly, significance can not be proofed.
-Moreover, chain partners in the agri-food sector ask for up-to-date figures on the condition of the soil.
-Only on the basis of up-to-date data is it possible to prove and claim sustainable land use.
+The build-up of organic matter in soil takes time and requires the continuous attention of the farmer/grower.
+Soil management and mineralization by soil life have a great effect on carbon capture.
+Climatic conditions, temperature and precipitation are also very influential.
+Annual monitoring provides insight into the actual state of the soil; measuring and re-measuring the soil carbon status should lead to a significant increase in CO2 storage.
+When a Soil Carbon Check is performed yearly, improvement can be proved much sooner.
+Moreover, chain partners in the agri-food sector require up-to-date figures on the condition of the soil.
+Only with up-to-date data is it possible to claim and prove sustainable land use.